 If increasing frequency is not an option (no one wants a daily email reminder about your event), then look at improving the quality and/or effectiveness of your most successful channel even further.

 So once again if you’re looking at email, A/B test subject lines or calls to action (CTAs), try different send times or adding/removing images until you find the optimal results.

 Nobody loves a price increase, but you’d be surprised how often people will accept them.

 Inflation is a fact of life, and part of a functioning economy.
-It’s likely your costs with increase in 2017 as venues increase prices to cover their increased utility bills for example, so why not increase your ticket prices?
+It’s likely your costs will continue to increase in 2019 as venues increase prices to cover their increased utility bills, for example.
+So why not increase your ticket prices?

 100% could be a bit too big an increase to swallow (although it’s not impossible or unheard of), but a 25% or even 50% increase might not dampen demand as much as you’d expect.

 With the additional revenue you could also spend more on marketing and the event experience, creating a premium brand that is less price sensitive and more loyal because of the quality you deliver.

 If you feel uncomfortable with a general price increase, then why not add an additional ticket option for higher value target customers?

 This could be a VIP experience, early access, a goodie bag/free drink or any other kind of add-on that will give the buyers an elevated experience of your event.